Description

 Risk and Exploitability

-The CVSS score of 8.2 indicates a high impact vulnerability, but no EPSS score is provided, so the current exploitation probability cannot be quantified.
-The vulnerability is not listed in the CISA KEV catalog.
+The CVSS score of 8.2 indicates a high impact vulnerability, but the EPSS score of < 1% shows a very low but non‑zero likelihood of exploitation, and the vulnerability is not listed in the CISA KEV catalog.
 Attackers can trigger the flaw simply by sending HTTP requests to the scan_qr.php endpoint without any prior knowledge or credentials.
 The lack of authentication control and the ability to iterate over post IDs make exploitation straightforward.

 Remediation